odqp/RapidPayChallenge/README.md

 This solution is using EF InMemory database.

-To improve the Authorization, were added two end points:
+To improve the Authorization accoding extra requirements, were added two end points:
 "UsersAuth/register/"
 "UsersAuth/login/"